Skip to main content

 Cover_Venezuela Desk_Francisco Monaldi

-In a new series of policy briefs, “Venezuela Desk,” the Wilson Center’s Latin America Program examines Venezuela’s presidential election, the prospects for a democratic transition, and opportunities for the United States and other international actors to help rebuild the country's democratic institutions.
+In a new series of policy briefs, the “Venezuela Desk,” the Wilson Center’s Latin America Program examines Venezuela’s presidential election, the prospects for a democratic transition, and opportunities for the United States and other international actors to help rebuild the country's democratic institutions.

 About the Author